-- Iconic Song Request: A heckler repeatedly shouting "Freebird," triggered one of his most infamous rants (see Kill All Humans below).
+- Iconic Song Request: A heckler repeatedly shouting "Free Bird," triggered one of his most notorious rants (see Kill All Humans below).

 - Jerk with a Heart of Gold: Hard as it is to believe, Hicks really did hold out hope for humanity, and felt it could accomplish great things if people stopped living in fear of their own full potential.

 - Kill All Humans: Hicks exploded in the aforementioned "Free Bird" heckler incident.Hitler had the right idea, he was just an underachiever!
 Kill 'em all, Adolf, all of 'em!
 Jew, Mexican, American, white, kill 'em all!
 Start over, the experiment didn't work!

-- Man Child: Calls himself out in one routine, where he notes, that the only thing he seems to rent from video stores, are video games and hardcore lesbian pornography.What am I, thirteen emotionally?
+- Man Child: Calls himself out in one routine, where he notes that the only things he seems to rent from video stores are video games and hardcore lesbian pornography.What am I, thirteen emotionally?
 I mean, I'm looking at this receipt I got from them, and it's like, Clam Lappers and Sonic the Hedgehog.
 That was one weekend.
 That was Easter weekend.
 Something's going on with me, man.
 That's a pretty scary way to celebrate the resurrection of Christ, with Clam Lappers and Sonic-fucking-Hedgehog.

 - Misanthrope Supreme: "I'm tired of this back slapping, aren't humanity neat bullshit.
 We're a virus with shoes, okay?
 That's all we are."